-London North West University Healthcare NHS Trust (LNWH) has signed a new contract with Infinity Health to create a digital task management platform.
+London North West University Healthcare NHS Trust (LNWH) has signed a new contract with Infinity Health to roll out a digital task management platform.

 Based at Northwick Park Hospital the new platform and mobile solution will replace the previous outdated system and printed paper lists.

 It aims to improve communications within the service in the interest of patients, making it easier and more efficient for staff to see and manage their care tasks from their hospital base or in the community.

 The move ensures staff in LNWH’s short-term assessment, rehabilitation and reablement service (STARRS) can easily prioritise and track tasks, and collaborate across functions.
 This will have the effect of optimising workflows, which in turn will provide increased value for money.

 Sonia Patel, joint CIO at the trust, said: “This partnership is part of our ongoing work to provide a better digital offer for our people.
 Care coordination is principally about manage tasks in the interest of patient care.